thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

 ### **Part 7 - Using VScode to Commit Changes**

     By copying a file into your project, you might have noticed the source control icon now has a number on it.
-Here we will pratice with change tracking in projects.
+Here we will practice with change tracking in projects.

 1. Delete the file license-agreement.txt.
 This will decrease the count of files being tracked as having changed.

-2. If not alreasy open in VSCode, open this chapters README.md file in Edit Mode.
+2. If not already open in VSCode, open this chapters README.md file in Edit Mode.

 3. Edit the README.md file to include your name

 4. Save the file, and notice the `Source Control` button on the left hand toolbar.
 It should now have a blue circle on it containing the number 1.
 This number indicates the number of files that have been changed locally.

-5. Within the panel `Source Control` that opened, mouse over the README.md file; press the `+` button that appeared to stage the change.
+5. Click on the Source Control button to open the panel `Source Control`.
+In this panel, mouse over the README.md file; press the `+` button that appeared to stage the change.
 You can also stage the change by right clicking on the README.md and clicking `Stage Changes`.
 You should now see that `README.md` was added to `Staged Changes`

     ![](screenshots/source-control-stage-changes.png)